 Christmas on a platter, drizzled with honey syrup and topped with chopped walnuts!
-Diples get their name from the Greek word for “fold” and are a traditional festive dessert that is very popular around Christmas time throughout Greece.
-They are rather challenging to make, so we also included an easier version for you to make because you have to give it a go!
+Diples or thiples get their name from the Greek word for “fold” and are a traditional Greek honey pastry dessert that is very popular around Christmas time throughout Greece.
+They are rather challenging to make, so we also included an easier version of the traditional Greek diples recipe, because you have to give it a go!

 - 2 flat tbsps sugar

 - 350–400g all-purpose flour (12-14 ounces)

 - 5 eggs (divided into yolks and whites)

 - a pinch of salt